 This protocol is meant to reduce the risk of spreading COVID-19 (hereafter: covid) maximally, for both participants and facilitating team, as well as people we contact after the event.

 This protocol is written by Wilrieke Sophia for the company Exploring Deeper, registered since 01-01-2011 under number 51594382 in The Netherlands, classified as SBI 86.91.9 ‘overige paramedische praktijken’ and SBI 85.59.9 ‘Studiebegeleiding, vorming en onderwijs (rest)’ offering workshops, education & teacher trainings in personal growth involving touch, massage, and dance.

-This protocol is written to provide clarity for workshops under the (partial) names of Cuddle Workshop, Play Party, Tantra, and Navigating Intimacy, that are all based on yoga, talking, dance (all individual practices at a distance), and massage, and will be adapted according to current RIVM guidelines.
-Our events categorize as massage and Wheel of Consent.
-According to the VRU, events that can be categorized as such are allowed (see a copy of the email at the end of this page).
+This protocol is written to provide clarity for workshops under the (partial) names of Cuddle Workshop, Exploring Kink, Play Party, Tantra, and Navigating Intimacy, which are all based on yoga, talking, dance (all individual practices at a distance), and massage, and will be adapted according to current RIVM guidelines.
 Although contact within 1,5m is formally allowed for necessary elements, we choose to be mindful and careful with contact.

 Location may change per event.
 The location is described in the emails participants get before the event.
-We make sure that the venue has a size of 200m2 minimally, with at least 4 bathrooms, and a corridor that allows people to pass each other with enough space.
+We make sure that the venue has a size that allows the number of participants to keep 1,5m distance at all times.

 Maximum number of people present in the room:

 - team members

 The total never exceeding the maximum number of people allowed by the RIVM.